-Because the immigration levels in Table 2 reflect changes in net immigration, they are uninformative about whether this slowdown is the result of reduced inflows of new immigrants, larger outflows of existing immigrants returning to their home countries, or some combination of the two.
+Because the immigration levels portrayed in table 2 reflect changes in net immigration, they are uninformative about whether this slowdown is the result of reduced inflows of new immigrants, larger outflows of existing immigrants returning to their home countries, or some combination of the two.
 We next summarize evidence on changing inflows and outflows of immigrants over time.
-Figures 2a-2c give counts of immigrants by current age, age of arrival in the United States (inferred from years of U.S. residence), and census year for three source regions-Mexico, other countries in Latin America and the Caribbean, and Southeast Asia-which together account for the large majority of low-skilled immigration in the United States.
+Figure 2 gives give counts of immigrants by current age, age of arrival in the United States (inferred from years of U.S. residence), and census year for three source regions-Mexico, other countries in Latin America and the Caribbean, and Southeast Asia-which together account for the large majority of low-skilled immigration in the United States.
 To avoid concerns about tracking individuals who educate themselves out of the low-skilled category over time, we include all immigrants from these source regions, regardless of schooling.

 Several patterns are apparent in the data.
 First, for most current-age groups and in most census years, the largest cohorts are those arriving between 15 and 24 years of age.
-That is, for a given current-age group if we compare bars that have the same color (thus comparing different arrival-age cohorts in the same census year for the same current-age group) those in the 15-to-24 arrival-age category are the largest in nearly all cases.
-Second, between 2000 and 2010, there are substantial declines in the sizes of given arrival-age/birth-year cohorts.
-For individuals from Mexico arriving in the United States between ages 5 and 14, the number who are 15 to 24 in 2000 is much larger than the number who are 25 to 34 in 2010.
-We see similar declines in the number of Mexican immigrants who 25 to 34 years old in 2000 and the number who are 35 to 44 years old in 2010, both for the cohort arriving between ages 5 and 14 and the cohort arriving between ages 15 and 24.
+That is, for a given current-age group, if we compare bars that have the same shading (thus comparing different arrival-age cohorts in the same census year for the same current-age group), those in the 15-24 arrival-age category are the largest in nearly all cases.
+Second, between 2000 and 2010, there are substantial declines in the sizes of given arrival-age or birth-year cohorts.
+For individuals from Mexico arriving in the United States between age 5 and 14, the number who are age 15-24 in 2000 is much larger than those who are age 25-34 in 2010.
+We see similar declines in the number of Mexican immigrants who are age 25-34 in 2000 and the number who are age 35 to 44 in 2010, both for the cohort arriving between age 5 and 14 and the cohort arriving between age 15 and 24.
 Similar patterns hold for immigrants from other countries in Latin America and from Southeast Asia.
-Declines in cohort size as measured in the census may result from mortality, return migration, or changes over time in the fraction of individuals in a cohort who are enumerated in the census.
+Declines in cohort size, as measured in the census, may result from mortality, return migration, or changes over time in the fraction of individuals in a cohort who are enumerated in the census.
 Given the youth of the cohorts considered, mortality seems unlikely to explain this decline.
-Moreover, given that we expect enumeration rates to increase with residence in the United States, declines in enumeration seem an unlikely explanation, which leaves return migration as the most likely cause for the decline in measured immigrant cohort sizes between 2000 and 2010.
+Moreover, given that we expect enumeration rates to increase with length of residence in the United States, declines in enumeration seem an unlikely explanation, which leaves return migration as the most likely cause for the decline in measured immigrant cohort sizes between 2000 and 2010.

-The net impact of these changes is that the size of immigrant cohorts in 2010 is skewed heavily towards individuals who have more than ten years of residence in the United States.
-For immigrants from Mexico in 2010 (indicated by the darkest colored bars), those with less than 10 years of U.S. residence are the smallest cohort among all current age groups, a pattern that holds for other countries in Latin America and for Southeast Asia as well.
+The net impact of these changes is that the size of immigrant cohorts in 2010 is skewed heavily toward individuals who have more than 10 years of residence in the United States.
+For immigrants from Mexico in 2010 (indicated by the darkest shaded bars), those with fewer than 10 years of U.S. residence are the smallest cohort among all current age groups, a pattern that holds for other countries in Latin America and for Southeast Asia as well.

-B. Presence of Low-Skilled Immigrants in the U.S. Labor Force
+B. The Presence of Low-Skilled Immigrants in the U.S. Labor Force